mantidproject/mantid/docs/source/release/v4.1.0/mantidplot.rst

 Improvements
 ############

-The vast mojority of development effort for user interfaces is now directed towards the Mantid workbench, for now only significant bugs will be fixed within Mantidplot.
+The vast mojority of development effort for user interfaces is now directed towards the :doc:`Mantid workbench <mantidworkbench>`, for now only significant bugs will be fixed within MantidPlot.

 Bugfixes
 ########